 11. The Power of Now — Eckhart Tolle

-12. Mathnawi of Jalalu’ddin Rumi — Jalâl ud Dîn Rûmî (Translator: Reynold A. Nicholson)
+12. The Mathnawi of Jalalu’ddin Rumi — Jalâl ud Dîn Rûmî (Translator: Reynold A. Nicholson)

-Rumi’s 13th century classic of Sufi spirituality.
-Jalaluddin Rumi, born 1205 in Balkh, now Turkestan, was founder of the Mevlevi order of Sufi Dervishes.
+The Mathnawi is Rumi’s 13th century classic of Sufi spirituality.
+Jalalud’din Rumi, born 1205 in Balkh, now Turkestan, was founder of the Mevlevi order of Sufi Dervishes.
 He was known among followers as “Mevlana” or “Our Master”.
 The Mathnawi, “Song of the Reed” is often referred to as the Koran in Persian, and ranks among the classics of world spiritual literature.

-This translation by Nicholson is still widely regarded as the best and most accurate to the original Farsi: Mathnawi Of Jalalud’Din Rumi — Reynold A. Nicholson (Translator)
+This translation of The Mathnawi by Nicholson is still widely regarded as the best and most accurate to the original Farsi language.

 13. Tao De Ching — Lao Tzu (Translator: Red Pine)

-Another great Chinese philosophy / Taoist book is The Importance Of Living — Lin Yutang.
-Unlike the concise, pithy sayings of the Tao de Ching, The Importance of Living is more like sitting around the fire listening to the stories of a wise old grandfather.
+Another great Chinese philosophy / Taoist book is The Importance of Living — Lin Yutang.
+Unlike the concise, pithy sayings of the Tao Te Ching, The Importance of Living is more like sitting around the fire listening to the stories of a wise old grandfather.

 14. The Gospel of Sri Ramakrishna — Swami Nikhilananda